 |ROCE working: 4750 ÷ 14,000 x 100%||ROCE working: 5890 ÷ 1401 x 100%|

 Financial spread betting is a high-risk activity, but at InterTrader.com we want you to enjoy your trading experience.
-Our online system automatically generates a stop-loss for each position you open, so that your financial risk is significantly reduced.
-You can amend your stop-loss level to move it either closer to your level of entry or further away (subject to available funds being on your account).
-Stop-losses are not guaranteed unless you specifically opt for your Stop to be guaranteed.
-So in the event of a market gapping you may not be filled at the level you requested which means you may lose more than your initial deposit.
-Click here for more details about Guaranteed Stop Orders.
+We automatically generate a stop-loss for each position you open, so that your financial risk is significantly reduced.
+You can amend your stop level to move it either closer to your level of entry or further away (subject to available funds being on your account).
+Note that stops are subject to slippage and market gaps unless you specify for your stop to be guaranteed.
+Find out more about Guaranteed Stops.

 Bull or bear